Vanilla-OS/custom-image/README.md

 It is suggested to checkout the [Vib repository's README](https://github.com/Vanilla-OS/Vib?tab=readme-ov-file#recipe-format) to know more about the recipe format, structure of modules and the supported fields.

+## Getting Started

+- First, click on the "Use this template" button in top right corner, then from the drop down menu select "Create a new repository".
+This would create a new repository with the same files and directories as this repository.
+- Go to Settings -> Actions -> General and ensure "Allow all actions and reusable workflows" are enabled.
+- Now, clone the repository to your local machine and let's start customizing your image.
+You can also use the github online editor if you prefer.
+- Open the `vib-build.yml` workflow file and replace the custom image name with an image name of your choosing in line 11.
+- Open the `recipe.yml` file and replace the image name and ID with your image name and ID in line 2 and 3.
+- Now, perform your additions and modifications to the recipe as per your requirements.
+- Optionally, add your own modules to the `modules` directory and add them in the package-modules includes in `recipe.yml`.

 ## Explore

-Now, that you are aware of the basic syntax, let's explore the files and directories present in this repository:
+Now, that you are aware of the basics, let's explore the files and directories present in this repository:

 - `.github/workflows/vib-build.yml`: This file contains the GitHub Actions workflow to check for updates to base image and build the Vib image.
   - It uses the `vib` action to build the recipe and upload it as an artifact.
 The generated artifact is then built using Docker and pushed to GHCR.